-Detailed recommendations about obligations ophthalmologists have as consultants to a hospital emergency room is treated in "The Ophthalmologist's Role in Emergency Care: On-Call and Follow-up Duties under EMTALA," available at www.omic.com.
-OMIC policyholders can earn a 5% risk management premium discount and CME credits by taking the online EMTALA course.
+Detailed recommendations about obligations ophthalmologists have as consultants to a hospital emergency room can be found in "The

+Ophthalmologist's Role in Emergency Care: On-Call and Follow-up Duties under EMTALA," available at EMTALA: Emergency medical treatment and active labor act.
+The document includes sample letters for no-shows and for patients who refuse fee-for-service care.

+Need confidential risk management assistance?

-OMIC policyholders who have additional questions or concerns about practice changes are invited to call OMIC's confidential Risk Management Hotline at (800) 562-6642, extension 641.
+OMIC-insured ophthalmologists, optometrists, and practices are invited to contact OMIC's Risk Management Department at riskmanagement@omic.com or (800) 562-6642, option 4.